isomerpages/govtech-stp/_periodic-commuting-arrangement/frequently-asked-questions.md

 ### **Eligibility (Singapore Citizens and Singapore Permanent Residents)**

-#### 1. I am a Singapore Citizen presently living/working in Malaysia.
-Do I need to apply for a PCA pass to return to Singapore?

-Singapore citizens <b>do not</b> need any entry approval, including a PCA pass to return to Singapore.
-Returning Singapore citizens should refer to this <a href="/sc-pr/overview">page</a> for more information on the general return process and latest health control requirements that they will be subject to.

-#### 2. I am a Malaysian citizen and a Singapore Permanent Resident (PR) who is presently in Malaysia.
+#### 1. I am a Malaysian citizen and a Singapore Permanent Resident (PR) who is presently in Malaysia.
 Do I need to apply for a PCA pass to enter Singapore?

 Singapore PR with a valid Entry/Re-Entry Permit may return to Singapore without the need for any entry approval.
 They will be subject to the prevailing health control measures for Singapore PRs, which includes:
 - A COVID-19 Antigen Rapid Test ("ART Test") or Polymerase Chain Reaction Test (“PCR Test”) taken within 2 days before departure<b> at a <a href="http://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm">recognised or accredited laboratories in Malaysia</a></b>;
 - Serving 7-day Stay-Home Notice (SHN) at a declared SHN accommodation; and
 - An exit PCR test

-Click <a href="/sc-pr/overview">here</a> for more information on the prevailing measures for Singapore Citizens and PRs.

 Singapore PRs whose employer in Singapore is willing to facilitate their home leave in Malaysia may return to Singapore under the PCA.

-#### 3. I am a Singapore-based Singapore Citizen/Singapore Permanent Resident holding a Malaysia Work Pass.
+#### 2. I am a Singapore-based Singapore Citizen/Singapore Permanent Resident holding a Malaysia Work Pass.
 Am I eligible for a PCA pass to return to Malaysia for business/work?

 Yes, you are eligible to work in Malaysia under the PCA scheme.
 However, you are required to apply for entry approval, i.e. MyTravelPass, with the Malaysian authorities.
 You can reach out to the <a href="https://www.kln.gov.my/" target="_blank">Malaysian Ministry of Foreign Affairs</a>, <a href="https://www.imi.gov.my/" target="_blank">Malaysian Immigration Department</a> or the <a href="https://www.kln.gov.my/web/sgp_singapore" target="_blank">Malaysian High Commission in Singapore</a> for advice.

-#### 4. I am a Malaysian citizen and a Singapore PR.
+#### 3. I am a Malaysian citizen and a Singapore PR.
 I am currently working in Singapore but I wish to return to Malaysia.
 Do I need to apply for a PCA pass to do so?

 For further clarification on entry to Malaysia, you may wish to reach out to the <a href="https://www.kln.gov.my" target="_blank">Malaysian Ministry of Foreign Affairs</a>, the <a href="https://www.imi.gov.my" target="_blank">Malaysian Immigration Department</a> or the <a href="https://www.kln.gov.my/web/sgp_singapore" target="_blank">Malaysian High Commission in Singapore</a> for further advice regarding entry to Malaysia.